AutodeskGames/stingray-docs/source/interactive_help/managing_content/localizing/localizing_resources.md

 ## Game authoring with localized resources

-While you are working on your game, always refer to the most generic version of your resources.
+While you are working on your project, always refer to the most generic version of your resources.
 If you explicitly put `big_white_rock.ps4` units in a level, then that resource will be used on all platforms.
 To get the override resolution, you should put `big_white_rock` units in the level and they will be automatically remapped to `big_white_rock.ps4`, `big_white_rock.xb1`, based on your override settings.